 o in order to keep appropriate records of your grant and application for the purposes of complying with legislation applicable to charities.

-• Where we have obtained your consent, we will collect and hold sufficient information on your sensitive data to be able to ensure your ongoing eligibility for the grant.
+Where we have obtained your consent, we will collect and hold sufficient information on your sensitive personal data, including any medical data and details of abuse, neglect or trauma, to be able to ensure your ongoing eligibility for the grant.

-Wherever we rely on your consent, you will always be able to withdraw that consent, although we may have other legal grounds for processing your data for other purposes, such as those set out above.
-Where you withdraw consent to our processing of your data that is necessary to process your application, we will be unable to award you a grant.
+Wherever we rely on your consent, you will always be able to withdraw that consent, If you withdraw consent to our processing of your data that is necessary to process your application, we will be unable to award you a grant.

-You can do this by following the instructions in the communication where this is an electronic message, or by contacting us using the details set out below.
+You can withdraw your consent by following the instructions in any electronic communication with us or by contacting us using the details set out below.